turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         omega: 1627*np.array([0.9, 1.0, 1.1])
         alpha_in: 0

-The performance map is defined by setting either a value or ranges for each boundary conditions.
-The perfomance map is constructed by generating a list of every combination of the given ranges.
+The performance map is defined by setting either a value or a range for each boundary condition.
+The perfomance map is constructed by generating a list of every combination of the given values/ranges.
 In the example above, the performance will be simulated for a total-to-static pressure ratio between 1.6 and 4.5 at 90%, 100% and 110% of the design angular speed (`omega` = 1627).

-After loading the configuration file, the performance map is extracted from the configuration file, and provided to the function computing the turbine performance:
+After loading the configuration file, the performance map is extracted from the configuration file, and provided to `turboflow.compute_performance`:

 .. code-block:: python